DiScoFormer: Plug-In Density and Score Estimation with Transformers: Methodology

 \subsection{Training Data}

 We train the Transformer to approximate the density and score of Gaussian Mixture Models (GMMs) from i.i.d.\ samples.
-GMMs are chosen because they form a dense family in the space of continuously differentiable densities, and both their densities and scores admit closed-form expressions.
+GMMs are chosen because they are dense in the space of smooth densities (in total variation, and -- with enough components -- in Fisher divergence for the scores; see Appendix~\ref{sec:gmm-generalization}), and both their densities and scores admit closed-form expressions.
 Training samples are generated on the fly (Algorithm~\ref{alg:gmm-training}).
-The objective combines the mean squared errors (MSE) of the predicted density and score through a convex weighting:
+The objective combines the mean squared errors (MSE) of the predicted log-density and score through a convex weighting: